-Is it not enough to measure parameters and verify them against other criteria, in performing effective due diligence, we ask the question why.
-It is necessary to delver tangible results to our clientele to keep their business for the long term, to do this, we assign certain parameters for measurement and verification to assess our performance in line with the building’s peers.
+Is it not enough to measure parameters and verify them against other criteria?
+In performing effective due diligence, we ask the question, why.
+It is necessary to deliver tangible results to our clientele to keep their business for the long term.
+To do this, we assign certain parameters for measurement and verification to assess our performance in line with the building’s peers.

-We have a few great examples of a simple observation and acting upon that observation has saved significant funds, with minimum capital ( in fact no capital in one example)
+We have a few great examples of simple observation, and acting upon that observation has saved significant funds with minimum capital ( in fact, no capital in one example)

-It is one thing to engage a company to perform maintenance, but is the maintenance being completed an effective maintenance?
-Are seeing regular and differing issues on site or is the maintenance company quiet? ( how many buildings do you know have zero maintenance problems) Do we have photo evidence of the changes and maintenance being completed? do we have the maintenance vendor providing detailed services dockets or are just a check list or 10 words every month? do they service all the site or just the equipment in easy reach? do they rotate service technicians to ensure “new” eyes and multiple skill sets performing the maintenance?
+It is one thing to engage a company to perform maintenance, but is the maintenance being completed effective maintenance?
+Are you seeing regular and differing issues on site or is the maintenance company quiet? ( how many buildings do you know have zero maintenance problems) Do we have photo evidence of the changes and maintenance being completed? do we have the maintenance vendor providing detailed services dockets or are they just a checklist or ten words every month? do they serve the site or just the equipment in easy reach? do they rotate service technicians to ensure “new” eyes and multiple skill sets performing the maintenance?

-Is tenant retention average, better than average?
+Is tenant retention average better than average?
 Is there an opportunity for the rents to be increased?
 Is tenant Retention low?
 Is this building’s trend in line with the market’s trend?
-Is there an opportunity to add value and/or increase yield over the three year term with refurbishment?
-Are there business opportunities in considerations for refurbishments, and/or main plant upgrades?
+Is there an opportunity to add value and/or increase yield over the three-year term with a refurbishment?
+Are there business opportunities in consideration for refurbishments and/or main plant upgrades?

 Feel Free to read some testimonials from some of our clients.